Finding the Right Dog

 Breeder's home pages and advertisements in dog magazines are full of promises, most of it designed to trap you just as soon as you develop a bond with your new companion.
 Since these traps work on your own emotions, it is within your means to stay out of them, simply by reading and interpreting the ads logically.
 Following are some of the real easy to recognize, most blatant indicators of someone using puppies or dogs as merchandise, to be handled, shipped, traded or exchanged for money like pieces of wood or metal, or life meat, fresh from your out of state puppy mill.

-A term often used to describe lower quality, "unfit" to qualify for either of the two above extremes, and therefore less valuable and available at a lower price.
+Pet quality is a term often used to describe lower quality, "unfit" to qualify for either of the two above extremes, and therefore less valuable and available at a lower price.
 However, simple logic would suggest that this is where by far the greatest number of "real and true" companions, protectors, watch dogs, helper dogs, house dogs and millions of children's pets can be found, and where any novice can safely concentrate their search for a future companion.
 (By the way, if you're not a novice, why are you reading this section?)
-What may be pet quality for a show or sport nut, more often than not will turn into THE PERFECT companion dog simply by the quality of the relationship between dog and owner (my dog Shep being THE PERFECT example), and despite any kind of a label stuck on a puppy or dog by someone with a weird value system based on show ribbons, title scores, or greed.
+What may be pet quality for a show or sport nut, more often than not will turn into the perfect companion dog simply by the quality of the relationship between dog and owner, and despite any kind of a label stuck on a puppy or dog by someone with a weird value system based on show ribbons, title scores, or greed.

-Such a big subject on its own, it needs to be discussed separately in great detail.
+Disposition or "Temperament" is such a big subject on its own, that it needs to be discussed separately in great detail.

-Registration papers (pedigree's).
-The typical north American registries (AKC, CKC, etc.) all have only two (2) breed rules: 1) both parents must be registered, and 2) the fee must be paid first. (that’s it, no other rules.) and are therefore worthless and without international recognition.
-The way the north American registry system is set up, it actually penalizes honest breeders and encourages puppy mills (I know this out of experience.
-I been there, suffered under it.).
+The typical North American registries (AKC, CKC, etc.) all have only two (2) breed rules: 1) both parents must be registered, and 2) the fee must be paid first (that’s it, no other rules.), and are therefore worthless and without international recognition.
+The way the North American registry system is set up; it actually penalizes honest breeders and encourages puppy mills (I know this out of experience.
+I been there, suffered under it).
 However, there still are several registries in America, with very good breed rules, (USA being the one for German Shepherds) but they are getting harder to find, because the AKC is squashing them, one after another (to kill the competition, it's good for business).

 Accepting credit cards.
 The overwhelming majority of dogs being euphemized in dog pounds and at humane societies all over the world are the direct result of impulse buying, which is greatly facilitated by the use of credit cards.
 Breeders discouraging the sale of puppies in pet stores is great, but to then turn around and offer credit cards like a pet store, just shows the "snake oil salesmen mentality" of some breeders.
 How two-faced can breeders get?
 Any breeder accepting credit cards is in it only for the money, is running a puppy mill.